Frequently Asked Questions

-- Relevant policies, sample protocols, reporting documentation, training materials, tabletop exercises and more are posted on the NaBITA website and are available as part of the Enhanced membership.
+- Relevant policies, sample protocols, reporting documentation, training materials, tabletop exercises and more are posted on the NaBITA website and are available as part of the Super membership.
 NaBITA membership tells your community that you are engaged in professional development, constant improvement, and shared learning about your team, its function, and its evolution.

 Q: WHAT DISTINGUISHES NaBITA FROM OTHER MEMBERSHIP ASSOCIATIONS WE MIGHT JOIN?

 A: One distinction is that NaBITA is truly multi-disciplinary on a number of different levels.
 Typically, you would find an Association serving the corporate world, or higher education, or schools.
 It is unusual to find one Association that serves all three constituencies.
 NaBITA was intentionally created with this level of integration, as there is much that can be learned from one another about behavioral intervention best practices.
 Moreover, today’s school students are tomorrow’s college students, and the next day’s employees.
 Using NaBITA to share information on generations of students and employees, we can help to prepare for their needs and challenges before they arrive with our respective institutions.
 Another level that makes NaBITA’s multidisciplinary approach unique is that it is the only association that counts among its members psychiatrists, psychologists, counselors (including career, EAP, advising, LPCs, Social Workers) , student affairs professionals, principals, school administrators, health providers, academic administrators, K-12 faculty, higher education faculty, human resources professionals, corporate administrators, legal counsel, law enforcement, security, and other designated individuals.
 This cross-disciplinary support is truly unique to NaBITA.